scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 transparent checkpoint-restart package with its roots going back eight years [Rieker06]_.
 It works completely in user space and does not require any changes to the application or the operating system.
-DMTCP can be used to checkpoint a variety of user application including Python.
+DMTCP can be used to checkpoint a variety of user applications including Python.

 Using DMTCP to checkpoint an application is as simple as executing the